subvertnormality/mosaic/README.md

 #### Hardware

-_Mosaic_ operates with the Monome Norns and a 128 Grid at a minimum.
-These two components alone will allow you to create simple songs, but incorporating external sound sources via a MIDI interface will vastly expand your sequencing capabilities.
-Devices with MIDI in are all supported, although those set up in _Mosaic_ using pre-existing or manually created configuration files are optimal.
+_Mosaic_ requires a Norns and a 128 Grid at a minimum.
+With these you will be able to create simple songs, but _Mosaic_ is really designed to unify control of your entire studio over MIDI.
+All devices with MIDI in are all supported, although those set up in _Mosaic_ using pre-existing or manually created configuration files are optimal.
 Crow, Just Friends, and Ansible are natively supported using [n.b.](https://github.com/sixolet/nb/).

 Using [MIDI input](#midi-input) devices, while not essential, enhances the user experience.
 A MIDI keyboard simplifies melody creation, and a MIDI controller with encoders supporting relative bin offsets can improve the data input process.